-> In addition, “I kind of emotionally support an individual who is 55 now, and he’s half-paralyzed from a stroke … I just give him positive outings, listen to him and write monthly reports back to his social worker and case managers to show him that he is cared for and supported, and, despite the challenges he’s experienced, that he is still valued.
+In addition, “I kind of emotionally support an individual who is 55 now, and he’s half-paralyzed from a stroke … I just give him positive outings, listen to him and write monthly reports back to his social worker and case managers to show him that he is cared for and supported, and, despite the challenges he’s experienced, that he is still valued.
 I also have a job.
-I manage eight after-school programs for at-risk youths through Project Leading Youth for Tomorrow, which is a Public Health Management Corporation program.
+I manage eight after-school programs for at-risk youths.
 That’s a 20-29 hour a week job that I manage the community outreach for,” said Domanico

-> While he’s still relatively new to the modeling world, Domanico expressed that he is always on the lookout for opportunities to heighten the potential of his activism with his newfound visibility.
+While he’s still relatively new to the modeling world, Domanico expressed that he is always on the lookout for opportunities to heighten the potential of his activism with his newfound visibility.
 After only four months of modeling professionally, Domanico hopes to show that inclusivity is “in” regardless of the profession.

 “Being an LGBTQ person and a person of color and being an individual who is a little bit older than you would typically think would enter into the modeling profession — those are all strengths rather than detriments.
 I’m trying to find a way to speak about things I care about in my work and my modeling endeavors because it humanizes me and make me seem more relatable or someone that cares about something other than taking a pretty picture.”